Good Credit vs. Bad Credit

 Be wary of making too many hard enquiries

 What is a hard enquiry?
-A hard enquiry is the name given to the process of a prospective lender making an enquiry on your credit report.
+A hard enquiry is a name given to the process of a prospective lender making an enquiry on your credit report.
 Having too many hard enquiries on your account doesn’t look good – it implies that you’re desperate for cash and/or have been knocked back for a loan on more than one occasion.

 Good credit history isn’t hard to attain if you give it the attention it deserves.
 With adequate pruning, your credit history will flourish.
 Take a look at ASIC’s factsheet for more information about maintaining your credit report.
 If obtaining credit is or becomes a problem, speak with a friendly Ezilend consultant – we can help you to restructure your credit profile or point you in the right direction (and away from the rip-off lenders!)